kisudsoe/SNP_prioritization_T1D/README.md

 Rscript roadmap_filt.r
 ```

-To reduce file size and faster process, merge RoadMap enhancer information using a `BASH` tool `bedtools`.
+To avoid multiple count of enhancers as well as to reduce file size and to achieve faster process, merge RoadMap enhancer information using a `BASH` tool `bedtools`.
 Here is the `BASH` pipeline for `bedtools sort` and `bedtools merge`.
 Then, to identify T1D SNPs occupied in RoadMap enhancers, you can use `BASH` tool `bedtools intersect` as below code:

 - Compressed file size of `roadmap_enh.bed.gz` is >139 MB.
 - Compressed file size of `roadmap_enh_merer.bed.gz` is about 3.7 MB.